dassarthak18/raylib-gamedev/README.md

-## Installing and Setting Up Raylib, and Compiling Executables for Windows and Linux
+## Installing and Setting Up Raylib

 Refer to the ``install.sh`` script for installing and setting up raylib and friends (mingw-w64 for cross-platform compilation to Windows, Box2D for 2D physics, JoltPhysics for 3D physics and emscriptenSDK for compiling to HTML5):